EGOT: Robert Lopez

 American songwriter Robert Lopez (born 1975) received his fourth distinct award in 2014.
-Between 2004 and 2021, Lopez received a total of 11 awards.
-Lopez is the first Filipino and Asian to achieve this feat.
-He is also the youngest winner to receive all four awards in competitive categories, as well as the fastest to complete his qualifying run of EGOT award wins (9 years).
-Lopez is the first (and to date only) person to win each EGOT award twice, a "double EGOT".
+Between 2004 and 2022, he received a total of 12 awards.
+He is the first Filipino and Asian to achieve this feat.
+He is the youngest winner (39 years, 8 days) to receive all four awards in competitive categories, as well as, at the time, the fastest to complete his qualifying run of EGOT wins (9 years, 8 months).
+His second series of wins set a new shortest interval of 7 years, 8 months (June 27, 2010 Emmy through March 4th, 2018 Academy Award) until 2024 when both Benj Pasek and Justin Paul topped this record with a qualifying run of 7 years and 7 months.

-His initial Emmy prizes were Daytime Emmys, eventually winning a Primetime Emmy in 2021 for WandaVision.
-He is the second EGOT recipient (after John Legend) to follow a Daytime Emmy win with a subsequent Primetime Emmy.
+Lopez is the first person to win each EGOT award twice.
+As of 2025, he is one Oscar away from becoming the first triple EGOT winner as well.
+He is currently the only winner to have two of each EGOT award in competitive categories, as Mel Brooks' second Oscar in 2023 was a special award.
+His first two Emmys were Daytime Emmys, followed by a Primetime Emmy in 2021 for WandaVision.
+He is the only EGOT recipient to follow a Daytime Emmy win with a subsequent Primetime Emmy win.

-He received his Grammy Award for The Book of Mormon in collaboration with fellow EGOT winner Scott Rudin (among others), making them the first pair of Grand Slam winners to co-win the same award.
-Lopez is also the first person to have won the Oscar last, a prize shared with his wife Kristen Anderson-Lopez.
+Lopez received his Grammy Award for The Book of Mormon in collaboration with fellow EGOT winner Scott Rudin (among others), making them the first pair of EGOT winners to co-win the same award.
+Lopez is also the first person to have won the Oscar last, a prize he shared then, and again in 2018, with his wife Kristen Anderson-Lopez.
+As of 2024, Kristen Anderson-Lopez lacks only a Tony to achieve EGOT status in her own right.